 Polar Bear Note #27: Don’t Waste Paper Napkins!

 Help save my habitat by not wasting paper napkins or paper towels!
-It’s easy to use a lot of paper napkins when you’re eating or cleaning up.
-But making these paper products takes a lot of energy, and using too much energy is bad for the environment.
-You can use fewer paper products by reusing one napkin for a whole meal, using a sponge instead of paper to clean, or using a cloth towel instead of a paper towel to dry your hands.
-Together, we can use fewer paper napkins!
+It’s easy to use a lot of paper products when you’re eating or cleaning up.
+But making these products takes a lot of trees, and cutting down trees is bad for the environment.
+You can use fewer paper products by using a cloth napkin during a meal, using a sponge instead of paper towels to clean, or using a cloth towel instead of a paper towel to dry your hands.
+Together, we can use fewer paper products!

 Polar Bear Note #28: Make Recycled Wrapping Paper!

 Help save my habitat by wrapping gifts in newspaper or other recycled paper!
-A lot of paper comes in the mail that you don’t need once you’ve read it, like newspapers, catalogs, or reminders.
-You can use this paper to wrap gifts, and even get creative by cutting or coloring it to make it more fun.
+We all receive a lot of paper we don’t need once we’ve read it, like newspapers, catalogs, or reminders.
+You can use this paper to wrap gifts, and even get creative by coloring or cutting and pasting it to make it more fun.
 Reusing paper instead of throwing it away is better for the environment.
 Let’s make wrapping paper together!

 Polar Bear Note #29: Skip Bottled Water!